kangmingtay/PetCareApp/README.md

 # Furry Fantasy Project
 Demo Video Link: https://youtu.be/MtqDmYlPbaM

+Visit our site at: https://furry-fantasy.herokuapp.com/ (It will take awhile to load because of the cold start for the heroku workers)

 ## Introduction
 Furry Fantasy is a pet caring service (PCS) which allows pet owners to search for care takers for their pets for certain periods of time.